sciados/blitz-frontend/docs/SMART_WORKFLOWS_IMPLEMENTATION.md

 The implementation maintains full backward compatibility while providing a dramatically improved user experience.
 All existing APIs and functionality are preserved, just reorganized into a more intuitive structure.

 **Status**: ✅ **Complete and Ready for Testing!**

+---

+## Bug Fixes & Updates

+### Fixed: Content Library Showing Zero Counts

+**Issue (2025-12-09):**
+The Content Library tab was displaying "Text=0, Images=0, Videos=0" even though the campaign had existing content (29 text items, 13 images).

+**Root Cause:**
+The `ContentStudioLibraryTab` component was attempting to fetch from a non-existent API endpoint `/api/content/campaign/${campaignId}/all`.
+This endpoint was referenced in the future Unified Content Library design but was never implemented.

+**Solution:**
+Changed the query to use the existing endpoint `/api/content/campaign/${campaignId}` which correctly returns the text content list.
+The component now uses three separate API calls to fetch and combine data:
+1. `/api/content/campaign/${campaignId}` - Text content
+2. `/api/content/campaign/${campaignId}/images` - Images
+3. `/api/video/library?campaign_id=${campaignId}` - Videos

+**Files Modified:**
+- `src/components/content-studio/ContentStudioLibraryTab.tsx` (line 24)

+**Result:**
+Content Library now correctly displays the actual counts and content from the selected campaign.

+---